Nigerian foodstuffs and ingredients include spices and major constituents in any Nigerian recipe.

 Onion is used as a major food spice in Nigeria, there are lots of health benefits attached to eating onions.
 We use them for soups, stews and porridges.

 Potatoes are well-known foods in Nigeria, and we have a handful of species.
 We have red and white potatoes; sweet potatoes and a couple of others.

 21. Dried prawn

-Nigerian foodstuffs and ingredients are unique to Nigerian people, although quite a number of them exist in different species in other countries, we have dissimilar recipes.
-A great number of people struggle to identify Nigerian foodstuffs and ingredients, my expectation is that this article will ease that stress.
+Nigerian foodstuffs and ingredients are unique to Nigerian people, and although quite a number of them exist in different species in other countries, we have dissimilar recipes.
+A great number of people struggle to identify Nigerian foodstuffs and ingredients, I expect this article will ease that stress.

-If you have a question, pleae use the comment form below.
+If you have a question, please use the comment form below.